 With support from the Leddy Library and the Southwestern Ontario Digital Archive (SWODA) at the University of Windsor, cloud-based infrastructure from Scholars Portal, extensive software development contributions from Project Conifer, processing equipment from Windsor Hackforge, and early donations of time and material from The Essex Free Press with help from the Internet Archive, as well as countless volunteers from local history groups and others, INK represents one of the largest and most comprehensive digital newspaper collections in Canada.

-ODW is very active in training and outreach and has been featured in the Ontario Library Association's magazine.
-Resources for digitizing newspapers are featured on the Planning Resources section of the ODW site, and some of the technical specs for this work have been described in a video from the Access 2012 conference.
+ODW is very active in training and outreach and has been featured in the many publications and presentations.
+Resources for digitizing newspapers are featured on the Newspapers section of the ODW site, and some of the technical specs for this work have been described in a video from the Access 2012 conference.

-And we plan to grow!
-Contact Us if you have a newspaper title that you would like to see online.
+And we want to build and grow!
+Contact Us if you have a newspaper title that you would like to see online or want to support newspaper digitization.